thuml/AutoTimes/README.md

 > **[Zero-shot Forecasting](./scripts/zeroshot_forecasting/)**: Large models exhibiting remarkable zero-shot capability are beneficial for data-scarce applications, where AutoTimes takes advantage of this and demonstrates good performance on scenarios without training samples.

-> **[In-context Forecasting](./scripts/in-context_forecasting/)**: We propose in-context forecasting in this paper, where instructions in time series itself are available to further enhance forecasting.
+> **[In-context Forecasting](./scripts/in-context_forecasting/)**: We propose in-context forecasting for the first time, where instructions in time series itself are available to further enhance forecasting.

 > **[Generality on Large Language Models](scripts/llm_generality)**: AutoTimes can be easily applied to various kinds of large language models, demonstrating generality and proper scaling behavior.